Shi-chang/project-bird-strike-analysis-for-airports/README.md

 # Acknowledgements
 This is a group project.
-I would like to thank my great teammates Lin Han, Teresa, and Kan Zhou for their hard work and the enjoyable cooperation we had on the project.
+I would like to thank my great teammates Ce Zhao, Ruoxuan Peng, and Yifan Zhou for their hard work and the enjoyable cooperation we had on the project.